VoidedClouds/van-htm/README.md

 - `htm`: Required in all builds.
 The HTM instance.
 - `van`: Required in all builds.
 The VanJS instance.
-- `vanX`: Required in builds that include Control Flows.
+- `vanX`: Required in all builds.
 The VanJS Extension instance.
-- `decode`: Required in builds that include HTML Entity Decoding.
+- `decode`: Required in builds that include HTML Entity Decoding (`vanjs-htm/withDecoding`).
 The decode method from a HTML entities library like [entities](https://github.com/fb55/entities), [he](https://github.com/mathiasbynens/he), [html-entities](https://github.com/mdevils/html-entities), etc.

 Returns: